Cross-validation (statistics): k-fold cross-validation

 Illustration of k-fold cross-validation when n = 12 observations and k = 3.
 After data is shuffled, a total of 3 models will be trained and tested.

 In k-fold cross-validation, the original sample is randomly partitioned into k equal sized subsamples, often referred to as "folds".
 Of the k subsamples, a single subsample is retained as the validation data for testing the model, and the remaining k − 1 subsamples are used as training data.
 The cross-validation process is then repeated k times, with each of the k subsamples used exactly once as the validation data.
 The k results can then be averaged to produce a single estimation.
 The advantage of this method over repeated random sub-sampling (see below) is that all observations are used for both training and validation, and each observation is used for validation exactly once.
 10-fold cross-validation is commonly used, but in general k remains an unfixed parameter.

 For example, setting k = 2 results in 2-fold cross-validation.
-In 2-fold cross-validation, we randomly shuffle the dataset into two sets d_{0} and d_{1}, so that both sets are equal size (this is usually implemented by shuffling the data array and then splitting it in two).
+In 2-fold cross-validation, the dataset is randomly shuffled into two sets d_{0} and d_{1}, so that both sets are equal size (this is usually implemented by shuffling the data array and then splitting it in two).
 We then train on d_{0} and validate on d_{1}, followed by training on d_{1} and validating on d_{0}.

 When k = n (the number of observations), k-fold cross-validation is equivalent to leave-one-out cross-validation.

 In stratified k-fold cross-validation, the partitions are selected so that the mean response value is approximately equal in all the partitions.
 In the case of binary classification, this means that each partition contains roughly the same proportions of the two types of class labels.

 In repeated cross-validation the data is randomly split into k partitions several times.
 The performance of the model can thereby be averaged over several runs, but this is rarely desirable in practice.

 When many different statistical or machine learning models are being considered, greedy k-fold cross-validation can be used to quickly identify the most promising candidate models.